dtrochow/3-key/docs/features/time_tracker.md

         - Stops meeting time tracking if enabled.
     - LED behavior:
         - Lights cyan when meetings are being tracked.
-        - Lights orange when total tracked time (work + meetings) is 6 hours or more.
-        - Lights red when total tracked time is more than 7.5 hours.
-        - Blinks red when total tracked time is more than 8 hours.
+    - Long press:
+        - The device will show the user the current Session ID value.
+            - It blinks LED 0 the number of times equivalent to the tens digit of the Session ID value.
+            - It blinks LED 1 the number of times equivalent to the ones digit of the Session ID value.

 - **Button 3 (Session Management)**:
    Manages tracking sessions.
     - Short press:
-        - Blinks blue LED X times, where X is the number of tracked hours.
+        - Blinks green LED X times, where X is the number of tracked hours.
     - Long press:
         - Switches to the next tracking slot/context.
-        - Lights up all LEDs sequentially in green (LED 1 -> 1s -> LED 2 -> 1s -> LED 3).
+        - Triggers the next session animation.
+    - LED behavior
+        - Lights yellow when total tracked time (work + meetings) is greater then medium threshold value.
+        - Lights red when total tracked time is more than long threshold value.

+!!! warning "Confirmation prompt when switching to next session"
+    When the next session slot is not empty, the user will be asked to confirm the next session operation.
+    Pressing the green button will confirm the operation, while pressing the red button will cancel it and resume tracking if it was previously enabled.

 !!! note "Session Management - Number of tracked hours"
     It will blink once until the second hour has passed.